veydecapia/saleschamp-exercise/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Project contains Automated Test written in TypeScript/JavaScript using [Protractor](https://www.protractortest.org/#/infrastructure) as an open source automation testing framework.
-Also, comes with [Jasmine](https://jasmine.github.io/) that follows BDD framework, and Jasmine spec reporter and html screenshot reporter for generating real time report and html reports.
+Also, comes with [Jasmine](https://jasmine.github.io/) that follows BDD framework, and Jasmine spec reporter, protractor beautiful reporter for real time generation of reports and html reports.

 My task is to automate testing of [www.saleschamp.nl](https://www.saleschamp.nl/), in the careers page.
 The automated test covers the following test scenarios